dferry/kanban-agent/KANBAN.md

 # Kanban Integration Guide

-This project provides a shared Kanban board that agents can use for planning and execution across repositories.
+This project provides a shared Kanban board that a user and agent can use for task planning and execution.

 ## How To Use This Board